Greater Than You Can Possibly Imagine

 8.5 x 5.5 x 2.5 in

-Something about the existence of our awareness of GN-z11 stirs feelings of connection to a time continuum, where a connection between the past, present, and future appears stronger and more relevant than what registers to our current everyday awareness.
-The inclusion of a mirror, a real-time depiction of the viewer's present, within a tableau of various historical and futuristic references, was arranged with the hope of functioning as a friendly reminder of how we all exist in connection to a context that is greatly larger than ourselves.
+Something about the existence of our awareness of GN-z11 illuminates a connection between past, present, and future.
+This tableau that includes a reflection of the viewer's present (a mirror), a historical way of notating of known unknowns (mare incognitum), and real futuristic imagery (GN-z11) was made with the hope of functioning as a friendly reminder of how we all exist in connection to a context that is greatly larger than ourselves.